eneko89/cachekill/README.md

       -q, --quiet              Supresses console output
       -h, --help               Displays usage information

 Both source and target can be a list or files or globs.
 It will work even in platforms and shells that don't support globbing (like Windows), because `cachekill` has support for expanding globs itself.
-Just make sure you quote the arguments so the glob expansion will not depend on the shell you run the command.
+Just make sure you quote the arguments so the glob expansion will not depend on the shell you run the command in.

 ## Examples